Grading

 M = Meets expectations in this area.
 Student is able to handle more complex ideas, concepts, and skills.
 Student makes no major errors or omissions in either simple or complex ideas or concepts.
 Student is able to work independently and apply basic ideas.

 W = Working to meet expectations.
 Student is working at grade level with help, and understands some or most of the concepts, skills, and processes of the course.
-Student makes no major errors or omissions on simple concepts and skills; however, the student exhibits major errors or omissions on more complex ideas, concepts, and skills.
+Student makes no major errors or omissions in simple concepts and skills; however, the student exhibits major errors or omissions in more complex ideas, concepts, and skills.